• Skip to main content

 • Community College:

-• Community colleges can offer a wide variety of accredited trade certificate programs taught by instructors who are trained to teach, in addition to the skills they are teaching you.
-They can be a less expensive option than private trade school, and the certificate programs are equivalent when applying.
+• Community colleges can offer a wide variety of accredited trade certificate programs taught by knowledgeable, trained instructors.
+They can be less expensive than private trade school, and the certificate programs are equivalent when applying for jobs.

-• If you may become interested in earning an associate degree, community college is also a good option because credits may transfer and count toward that degree.
+• If you become interested in earning an associate degree, community college is a good option because credits may transfer and count toward that degree.

 • Trade school: